The key to getting people to navigate throughout your website is to gain their interest.

 So What makes a successful home page?

 Here are my tips to having a successful homepage:.
 One that will drive the rest of your site.

-1) Pick a Hero - The best sites you will find always seem to have one central image or feature.
+1) Pick a Hero - The best sites you will find always seem to have one central image, theme or featured message.
 One that is larger than the rest and the 'hero' of the page.
 This is key to drawing the users attention to a single are on the page and engaging with them.